elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 - Two big costs (applicable to wholesalers as well)
   - Adverse Selection costs:
     - A phenomena/cost when taking the other side of the trade with an informed entity at a large scale (institutional investor, hedge fund, insider trader)
+    - It can just be pressure on price even in the short-term
   - Inventory costs: movement against you
 - Costs are high for institutional and low for retail
 - When there is mixed flow, the exchange costs are lower